underscoreio/underscoreio/README.md

     $ grunt serve

-If that doesn't work for you, make sure you've done the one-time set up from this directory:

-    $ npm install

 # Deploying the site

 You will need to create a `.env` file containing the AWS credentials one-time.